Laos country brief

 We are now both participating in negotiations for a Regional Comprehensive Economic Partnership, which will cover ASEAN countries and ASEAN Free Trade Agreement partners.

 Australia's trade and investment strategies

-As part of its efforts to assist growth in the Lao economy Australia has, since July 2003, provided duty-free and quota-free access for Lao goods exported to Australia.
-Australia also supported Laos' accession to the WTO, including through training Lao officials for WTO accession.
+As part of its efforts to assist growth in the Lao economy, Australia has, since July 2003, provided duty-free and quota-free access for Lao goods exported to Australia.
+Australia also supported Laos' accession to the WTO, including through provision of technical assistance to Laos for WTO accession.
 In June 2011, Australia and Laos concluded bilateral negotiations on market access, in support of Laos' WTO accession bid.

-2009 marked the 15th anniversary of the Australian-built and funded 'Friendship Bridge' linking Laos and Thailand, which opened in 1994.
+2014 marks the 20th anniversary of the Australian-built and funded 'Friendship Bridge' linking Laos and Thailand, which opened in 1994.
 The bridge remains a focal point for trade and a symbol of Australian commitment to Laos and its integration with other economies.
-On 5 March 2009 a Lao-Thai railway link was opened on the bridge, further enhancing accessibility to and from Laos.
+On 5 March 2009, a Lao-Thai railway link was opened on the bridge, further enhancing accessibility to and from Laos.

-The Lao Government has imposed a moratorium on the issue of mineral exploration licences, which currently impedes foreign investment in extractive industries in Laos.
+The Lao Government has imposed a moratorium on the issue of mineral exploration licenses, which currently impedes foreign investment in extractive industries in Laos.